 Let’s be honest.
 It’s almost impossible to get removed from the MATCH list prior to that five year sentence.
 But, if you don’t mind jumping through hoops and getting transferred from one department to another, the best course of action would be to first find out why you’ve been placed on the list.

-If it was because of non-payment or chargebacks, then pay off your balance or find out how to resolve the matter with your former provider.
+Let’s say it was because of non-payment or chargebacks.
+Pay off your balance or find out how to resolve the matter with your former provider.
 Once you do, they can contact MasterCard on your behalf.

 If it was because of PCI-DSS noncompliance, then become compliant and plead your case.